D0see/MeleeChess/README.md

 6. Make the CharacterSelectScreenAppear by sliding up

 ###  Bugs:
-1. You can press LockComposition button while its sliding-up
+1. ~You can press LockComposition button while its sliding-up~ (fixed it!)

 ### ToChange :
 1. implement useContext instead of prop-drilling SetPlayerTeams